EVF-SAM: Early Vision-Language Fusion for Text-Prompted Segment Anything Model: Method

-Considering that SAM~\cite{sam} has a strong generalization capability for image segmentation while the text-prompted ability has not been revealed, we investigate how to encode text prompts for SAM in this section.
-We started by using the vanilla text encoder, as shown in Fig.~\ref{fig:stage_differ} and conducted preliminary experiments on RefCOCO (testA) to evaluate the referring ability of SAM, shown in Tab.~\ref{tab:mm_prompt}.
+We investigate how to encode text prompts for SAM in this section.
+We start by using a text encoder following SAM's trial, and extend to late-fusion and early-fusion, as shown in Fig.~\ref{fig:comparison}.
+We conduct preliminary experiments on RefCOCO (testA), shown in Tab.~\ref{tab:mm_prompt}.

-\mypara{Multimodal referring information for SAM.} SAM~\cite{sam} has explored the feasibility of employing a CLIP text encoder to facilitate text-prompted segmentation, as illustrated in Fig.~\ref{fig:stage_differ}~(a).
-We owe its weak performance to the single-modal referring information.
-CLIP-prompted SAM achieves 63.4 cIoU at the RefCOCO/testA benchmark, far from well-defined baselines.
-CLIP exhibits strong alignment between text and image modalities, this alignment is insufficient for fine-grained tasks like segmentation.
-The referring information extractor should be provided with the input image and text prompts to ensure accurate alignment between the text expression and the relevant image region.
-We observe performance improvements after using multimodal prompts, \ie, 63.4 \textit{v.s.} 67.9 for CLIP and 65.1 \textit{v.s.} 83.7 for BEIT-3.

-\mypara{Early-fused architecture.} As illustrated in Fig.~\ref{fig:stage_differ}~(b), we define the fusion for separately encoded single-modal prompts as `late fusion', \eg, LLaVA~\cite{llava}.
-Inspired by ViLT~\cite{kim2021vilt} and BEIT-3~\cite{beit3}, we further explore the `early-fusion' paradigm for image and text modalities, which incorporates the cross-modal fusions within the encoder, \eg, \cite{kim2021vilt,beit3} perform cross-model fusions in the attention blocks.
-As shown in Fig.~\ref{fig:stage_differ}~(c), we leverage the `early-fusion' vision-language model as the Multimodal Encoder to generate prompt embeddings for SAM.
-Tab.~\ref{tab:mm_prompt} shows that our investigation indicates that early-fusion outperforms late-fusion, \ie, 83.7 for BEIT-3 and 67.9 for CLIP.
-We believe the early-fused architecture is beneficial for encoding text prompts since the cross-modal fusions will further enhance the semantic representation for text embeddings.
-In addition, the text-to-image fusions guide the image branch to aggregate features which are aligned with text prompts, making the output embeddings more accurate for prompt SAM.

-\mypara{Encoder-based feature extractor.} Recently, LISA~\cite{lisa,lisa++} and several LLM-based methods~\cite{glamm,pixellm} acquire the prompt embeddings for SAM with a special token through the auto-regressive generation.
-However, the uncontrolled length of the answering query introduces instability during both training and inference.
-Forcing the model to conform to a specific answering template can lead to language drift.
-In contrast, encoder-based architectures can maintain a consistent sequence length of inputs and outputs.
-Utilizing the encoder-based method not only offers convenience but also yields superior performance, \ie, 79.1 for LLaVA and 83.7 for BEIT-3.
-Notably, the encoder-based text-prompted SAM will reduce a massive computation burden compared to the LLM-based methods.
+\mypara{Multimodal referring information is crucial.} The interactive capability of SAM~\citep{sam} hinges on its prompt encoder, which converts points, boxes, and masks into embeddings that incorporate positional information.
+As a result, when we are dealing with the Referring Expression Segmentation~(RES) task based on SAM, the key challenge is to get the positional information from the input referring prompt.
+SAM~\citep{sam} explored text-prompted segmentation with a CLIP text encoder, as illustrated in Fig.~\ref{fig:comparison}~(a).
+However, it is infeasible for the unimodal text encoder to extract positional information.
+Our reproduced metrics in Tab.~\ref{tab:mm_prompt} shows that CLIP-prompted SAM achieves 63.4 cIoU, which is inferior to well-defined baselines.
+Moreover, we observe performance improvements after using multimodal prompts, \ie, 63.4 \textit{v.s.} 67.9 for CLIP and 65.1 \textit{v.s.} 83.7 for BEIT-3, proving that multimodal referring information is effective for text-prompted SAM.